justinrummel/jr.com-mm/_posts/2012-01-21-it851-how-lion-has-changed-mac-os-x-services-features-capabilities.md

 ---
 layout: single
-title: 'MacIT 2012 - IT851: How Lion Has Changed Mac OS X: Services, Features and Capabilities'
+title: "MacIT 2012 - IT851: How Lion Has Changed Mac OS X: Services, Features and Capabilities"
+date: 2012-01-21
 categories:
     - "Presentations"
 tags: